secretstartups/handbook/content/handbook/customer-success/csm/escalations/_index.md

     - "Whats next?"
       - "Our next sync with the customer team is scheduled for Monday at 10:30am CEST where we would like to have the team (member) defined internally, who can then be introduced to the customer (can be a separate call at afternoon time) to engage in the following days."

-- b) If posted, pin the opening message to the channel, so that it is easily available for everyone.
+- b.
+If posted, pin the opening message to the channel, so that it is easily available for everyone.
 Also add the escalation tracker doc as a SLACK channel bookmark along

-##### Escalation Tracker Doc
+#### Escalation Tracker Doc

 If a [Critical or High-Level escalation](/handbook/customer-success/csm/escalations/#critical-and-high-level-escalations) has been created, CSMs should create an escalation document using the [Escalation Tracker Template](https://docs.google.com/document/d/1DFW9WDigDZTRQlArqvyaLl_GcYi5lwsxKKKtcjB49s0/edit#) (internal GitLab access only).

 Copy and save the document for the individual customer and replace (CUSTOMER) with the customer name, complete the required fields

-###### Internal Standup Cadence
+#### Internal Standup Cadence

 Set up and document an internal standup cadence series while the escalation is running and put the details in the tracker doc